Algebraic families of Galois representations and potentially semi-stable pseudodeformation rings: Moduli of Representations of a Finitely Generated Group or Algebra

 From this theorem, we know that there is a unique semi-simple representation in each geometric fiber of $\psi$.
 Moreover, it is precisely the orbits (under the adjoint action of $\GL_d$) of geometric points corresponding to semi-simple representations in $\Rep^{\square,d}_R(\bar k)$ which are closed orbits (cf.\ \cite[\S II.4.5, Prop.]{kraft1982}).
 It is equivalent to say that each fiber $\psi^{-1}(D)$ of a geometric point $D \in \PsR^d_R(\bar k)$ has a unique closed point corresponding to the representation $\rho^{ss}_D$.
 We summarize these facts: \begin{cor} If $R$ is finitely generated over $A$, the morphism $\psi: \Rep^d_R \ra \PsR^d_R$ induces an isomorphism of sets from the closed geometric points of $\Rep^d_R$ to the geometric points of $\PsR^d_R$.
 The inverse map sends $D \in \PsR^d_R(\bar k)$ to the semi-simple representation $\rho^{ss}_D$, where the geometric points of the fiber $\psi^{-1}(D)$ correspond to representations with Jordan-H\"older factors identical to $\rho^{ss}_D$. \end{cor}

 In \S\ref{subsec:IT}, we will refine Corollary \ref{cor:ss_to_psr} using geometric invariant theory.
-This will rely in part upon understanding what base extensions make a pseudorepresentation \emph{split}, i.e.\ become realizable as the determinant of a representation.
+This will rely in part upon understanding what base extensions make a pseudorepresentation become realizable as the determinant of a representation.
 That is, we are seeking a version of Theorem \ref{thm:chenevier_A} where $k \neq \bar k$.